Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 #### What it is:

 Airbyte is the EL of ELT.
-It can take data from a Source (Like Google Sheets) to a Destination (Like our MySQL database).
+It can take data from a Source (Like Google Sheets) to a Destination (Like our database).

 #### Installation: